-If I have a bachelor's degree with more than 3 years of working experience, can I apply for admission if I don't have a GMAT score?
+If I have a bachelor's degree with more than 3 years of working experience, can I apply for admission if I don't have a GMAT/GRE score?

-Yes, you may submit your GMAT score after the online application.
+Yes, you may submit your GMAT/GRE score after the online application.
 However, you are still advised to attain an acceptable score in timely fashion.
-The Programme Director may consider acceptable score in equivalent from other internationally recognized test if you don't have a GMAT score.
+The Programme Director may consider acceptable score in equivalent from other internationally recognized test if you don't have a GMAT/GRE score.

-For details about the GMAT test, you may visit the website: http://www.mba.com for details.
+For further information about the GMAT test, please visit the website http://www.mba.com.

-The GMAT requirement may be waived (on a case-by-case basis) for applicants with substantial years of work experience.
+The GMAT/GRE requirement may be waived (on a case-by-case basis) for applicants with substantial years of work experience.

 I am a fresh graduate.
 Can I still apply the programme?